richardvanbergen/payload-plugin-cloud-storage/README.md

 ]

 /**
- * Finally you can also specify how to fetch the admin URL using the same signature as if you would for other colections */ const adminThumbnail: GetAdminThumbnail = (args) => {
+ * Finally you can also specify how to fetch the admin URL using the same signature as if you would for other colections.
+ *
+ * This does not override any exising `upload.adminThumbnail` on your collection.
+ */
+const adminThumbnail: GetAdminThumbnail = (args) => {
   if (typeof args?.doc?.cloudStorageUrl === 'string') {